 Read Questions Carefully

-Some questions might be written in such a way to confuse you and get you thinking about the wrong problem, so by relying on your reading skills, you will feel confident enough to spot what the question is actually asking.
+Some of the Ramsay test questions might be written in such a way to confuse you and get you thinking about the wrong problem, so by relying on your reading skills, you will feel confident enough to spot what the question is actually asking.